tonyferrelli/zaparoo-card-art/README.md

 * A colour printer.
 * A laminator, or even clear contact adhesive.
 * Double sided adhesive tape, or alternately, "Avery" adhesive labels.
 There is a template supplied suitable for L7108REV labels.
 * A lightbox.
-You can easy to cobble one together a home made one.
+You can easy to cobble together a home made one.
 I made one with a lunchbox container and small torch.
 Even your smartphone showing a white image at full brightness will do the job.
 Otherwise, consider getting one off Ali Express, or covert that old flatbed scanner you were about to throw out.
 * Scissors.
 * A little patience.